exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 Conda Airlines would like to have a unique code for each ticket.
 Since they are a big airline, they have a lot of flights.
 Meaning that there are multiple flights with the same seat number.
-They want you to create a system that creats a unique ticket that has _12_ characters long string code for identification.
+They want you to create a system that creates a unique ticket that has _12_ characters long string code for identification.

 This code begins with the `assigned_seat` followed by the `flight_id`.
 The rest of the code is appended by `0s`.